pingcap/docs-cn/basic-features.md

 # TiDB Features

-The following table provides an overview of the feature development history of TiDB.
-Note that features under active development might change before the final release.
+This document lists the features supported in each TiDB version.
+Note that supports for experimental features might change before the final release.

+## Data types, functions, and operators

 | Data types, functions, and operators                                                                     | 5.2          | 5.1          | 5.0          | 4.0          |
 |----------------------------------------------------------------------------------------------------------|:------------:|:------------:|:------------:|:------------:|